robledocampos/dockerfile-example/README.md

   - Run a container with this image
   - Make a bridge to expose do nginx webserver to localhost
   - See commands to list, stop and delete container
-  - See commands to list, and delete image
+  - See commands to list and delete image

 ## Prerequisites